ademing/nebraska-code-2021/README.md

 ### Why am I qualified for this talk?

-* [ ] Should I call this "Mine and Buildertrend's History" or something like that?
+* [ ] Should I call this "My History with Buildertrend" or something like that?

 * Manager, Trainer, Team Lead as BT grew from 20 -> 70 devs
   * [ ] Gif of team from Nicholas st